CACI-International/ergo/so/README.md

 ### TODO
 * Data-manipulation functions (maybe as a plugin).
 * Remove the unit type; use an empty map instead?
-* Change 'once' to be a command itself rather than a key on exec results (it can be generalized to arbitrary values).
-Add 'cache' command to execute once and store result (or merge the two).
 * Improve errors to contain trace-backs of values.
   * Find specific examples where this is useful.
 * Add file/directory name hint to exec `file`/`dir` directives to specify final